deutschestextarchiv/dtabf/scripts/DTAoX/Readme.md

 It is optimized for oXygen versions 14.2 and 15.

 ## COMPONENTS AND DOCUMENTATION
-The DTA-oXygen-Framework comes as a .zip-archive containing the following components:
+The DTA-oXygen-Framework contains the following components:
-- a "setup.exe" file for the installation of the framework on Windows systems,
 - a "DTAoX"-directory, which provides all framework files needed and may be integrated into the "frameworks"-directory of the respective oXygen home-directory in order to install the framework on Windows, Linux or MacOS systems,